c19witness/uk-covid19-inquiry/2023-11-27_module-2/1_Mr_Sadiq_Khan.rst

 **Mr Sadiq Khan**: They carried on for some time.
 At some stage later on we offered the London Fire Brigade to take responsibility for logistics, so they would be sent a lot of the PPE, be told where it needs to go and the LFB would organise, in Croydon, from where the PPE should go.
 But that happened some time later though.

-**Counsel Inquiry**: One more topic, it's related, which is the question of face coverings.
+**Counsel Inquiry**: One more topic, it's related, which is the question of :outline:`face coverings`.
 Can we look, please, at paragraph 170 of your statement on page 38.

 Just to be clear, Mr Khan, in broad terms, when we speak of PPE, we are talking about specialist kit provided to emergency services, healthcare staff and so on.
-In contrast, this debate that you engage with about face coverings was really focused on people, ordinary people not necessarily at all associated with the emergency services or health staff, whether they should wear, as we will see, in some -- many cases, home-made or simple fabric face coverings.
+In contrast, this debate that you engage with about :outline:`face coverings` was really focused on people, ordinary people not necessarily at all associated with the emergency services or health staff, whether they should wear, as we will see, in some -- many cases, home-made or simple fabric :outline:`face coverings`.

 **Mr Sadiq Khan**: Your question raises a really important point, which is there was an understandable concern about finite PPE.
 It was being rationed as a consequence.
-So I deliberately didn't use the word ":outline:`face mask`" where I could avoid it, because that would conflate a finite rationed resource with something that's available infinite, which is face coverings which you can make at home and all the rest of it, which in itself, we'll come to later on I hope, can be really helpful in stopping the virus spreading.
+So I deliberately didn't use the word ":outline:`face mask`" where I could avoid it, because that would conflate a finite rationed resource with something that's available infinite, which is :outline:`face coverings` which you can make at home and all the rest of it, which in itself, we'll come to later on I hope, can be really helpful in stopping the virus spreading.

 **Counsel Inquiry**: Yes, so there is that distinction and we're on the right ground.
 As you say, this is something that you advocated for over some time, was it not, during the pan?